ta-data-lis/lab-resolving-git-conflicts/your-code/about-me.md

-NEW BRANCH - MODIFIED TO PROVOKE A CONFLICT, FIXED AFTERWARDS ----
+NEW BRANCH - MODIFIED TO PROVOKE A CONFLICT

 Hi guys, my name is Mariana!
 I came from the biology field, and now I'm looking for my new challenge.